ti-cortex-m4/demo-java-completablefuture/doc/article.md

 ```
 CompletableFuture<String> future = supplyAsync(() -> sleepAndGet(2, "value"))
        .orTimeout(1, TimeUnit.SECONDS);
-future.get(); // ExecutionException caused by TimeoutException
+future.get(); // throws ExecutionException caused by TimeoutException
 ```

-The `completeExceptionally​` method completes this future exceptionally, because it isn`t already completed.
+The `completeExceptionally​` method completes this future exceptionally because it isn`t already completed.

 ```
 CompletableFuture<String> future = new CompletableFuture<>();
 assertFalse(future.isDone());
 assertFalse(future.isCompletedExceptionally());
-future.completeExceptionally(new RuntimeException("error")); // check boolean result
+boolean hasCompleted = future.completeExceptionally(new RuntimeException("exception"));
+assertTrue(hasCompleted);
 assertTrue(future.isDone());
 assertTrue(future.isCompletedExceptionally());
-// assertException
 ```

-The `cancel​` method cancels the future (completes exceptionally), because it isn`t already completed.
+The `cancel​` method cancels the future (completes exceptionally) because it isn`t already completed.

 ```
 CompletableFuture<String> future = new CompletableFuture<>();
 assertFalse(future.isDone());
 assertFalse(future.isCancelled());
-future.cancel(false); // check boolean result
+boolean isCanceled = future.cancel(false);
+assertTrue(isCanceled);
 assertTrue(future.isDone());
 assertTrue(future.isCancelled());
-// assertException
 ```

 Methods to retrieve the result

 To get the result of a `CompletableFuture`, it's possible to use the following blocking and non-blocking methods.
-In most cases these methods should be used as the last computation step, don`t use them inside pipelined stages.
+In most cases, these methods should be used as the last computation step, don`t use them inside pipelined stages.

+Summary of the methods to retrieve results of futures

 <table>